Ph.D. in Systems Engineering

 • Answer questions and respond to critical feedback when sharing, defending, and revising their ideas.

 The chair of the qualifying exam committee should have an appointment in SIE and cannot be the student’s advisor.
-The chair will be responsible for collecting and delivering feedback to the student, as explained below.
+The chair will be responsible for collecting and delivering feedback to the student.

 Students should work with their advisor to identify a qualifying exam committee and schedule their exam to take place no later than the end of their second year in the SIE department.